 CBD binds very weakly, if at all, to CB1 receptors.
 In fact, it can interfere with the binding of THC and dampen the psychoactive effects.

-However, many states and Washington, have passed cannabis-related laws making medical marijuana with high levels of THC legal.
+However, many states and Washington, D.C. have passed cannabis-related laws making medical marijuana with high levels of THC legal.
 The marijuana may need to be prescribed by a licensed physician.

 In addition, several states have made recreational use of marijuana and THC legal.
-It still remains illegal federally.
-The laws are changing.
-Stay up to date on the laws in your state.

 In states where marijuana is legal for recreational or medical purposes, you should be able to buy CBD.
-CBD does not need to be made from marijuana.
-The levels of CBD in hemp are often higher and legally grown.

 CBD and THC have many of the same medical benefits.
 They can provide relief from several of the same conditions.
 However, CBD doesn’t cause the euphoric effects that occur with THC.
 Some people may prefer to use CBD because of the lack of this side effect.

 In June 2018, the Food and Drug Administration